 Jessie Lerner, Executive Director

 Jessie is always in motion.
 When Jessie joined Sustain Dane in November 2007, she was still working with the Aldo Leopald Nature Center in Monona, trying to engage an appreciation in the outdoors in young children, and she would bike furiously between the two jobs.
 She hasn't slowed down since.
 Since March 2008, Jessie has coordinated the MPowering Madison campaign, and works one-on-one with local businesses, helping them go more sustainable.
-And, she still continues to work with the Aldo Leopold Center when she has free time.
+She previoulsy worked in program development and environmental education at the Kigio Wildlife Conservancy in Kenya.
 Jessie earned a B.S. in zoology and psychology from the University of Wisconsin- Madison.

 Annemarie Kalson, Sustainable Business Initiative